RyanHiltyAllegheny/starter-blog1/content/about.md

   main:
     weight: 999
 ---
-> Hot songs and playlists, powered by [Spotify](www.spotify.com)
+> Hot songs and playlists, powered by [Spotify](https://www.spotify.com/us/)

 ## Where did it all begin?

 ###  Birth of Keg and Burg

-If your goal is managing content quickly, and decide later where to deploy to it, use the following button to import the starter blog to Forestry CMS and start editing immediatelly!
+The passion and love for music comes deep from within.
+Two beauties of college students trying to share our favorite music with the world.
+We started at our school sharing our favorite music on our radio show 10 Below.
+After a short glow up of success we have created many playlists for you!!

 [![Import this project into Forestry](https://assets.forestry.io/import-to-forestryK.svg)](https://cecil.app/cms/forestry/import/)